a19836/phpframeworkdemo/README.txt

-- this project license is at file: LICENSE.txt

 - install apache, php 5.6 or higher

 - Please be sure that your WebServer has the mod_rewrite enable and the php.ini files are well configured, this is, for security and performance reasons, please update your php.ini files with: